sakshat193/dataquest_JBBR/README.md

 - **Models:** Contains serialized trained models in pickle format, ready for deployment and inference.

 - **Predictions_training:** Houses scripts for model building and fitting.
-Each script is named to reflect its specific function, such as `build_alert_model.py` for constructing the alert model and `fit_alert_model.py` for training it with data.
+Each script is named to reflect its specific function..

 ### 2. Datasets